 Drink now-2035

-100% Shiraz from the 20 Rows block at Langhorne Creek, this vintage is somewhat fresher and tighter and lighter on it's feet than the last two wines from hotter, drier years.
-There is a lovely balance here of vibrant flavour and svelte elegance, with generosity.
-It's really lively.
-It can be enjoyed young (now-2025) with equally flavoursome food or cellared for 10 years or more (if you have a good cellar) to gain softness and complexity.
+100% Shiraz from the 20 Rows block at Langhorne Creek.
+This vintage is somewhat fresher and tighter and lighter on it's feet than the previous two wines from hotter, drier years.

 Produced from Langhorne Creek Shiraz from the Borrett family 20 Rows and Outback blocks.
 You can taste the 2020 Reserve Shiraz comes from a tiny crop, with an extra degree of concentration from the small berries this year.
 It has great depth of flavour and a long, firm finish.
 It’s big but the balance is excellent and I love the way this wine combines intensity with finesse.
 Good to drink anytime from now and I expect it to mature very slowly.